-If you’re like me, you’re tired of hearing about climate change.
-We already understand that the threat is real.
+If you’re like me, you’re tired of hearing about the upcoming climate catastrophe.
+We already know the threat is real.
 So all we really want to hear about now are solutions.
-And they had better be good ones because we are running out of time.
+And they had better be good ones because we only have 12 years left to figure this out.

 CARBON SEQUESTRATION VIA MANUFACTURING

 Carbon Sequestration is the process of removing CO2 from the atmosphere and storing it away for an extended period of time.
-Via the process of photosynthesis, plants efficiently remove CO2 out of the atmosphere using free solar energy.
-By making what we need from plants, we lock up the carbon in plant material (which is derived from atmospheric CO2) into raw materials and products which can then be recycled indefinitely.
+Plants remove CO2 out of the atmosphere via photosynthesis, using free solar energy.
+By making what we need from plants, we lock up the carbon in plant material (which is derived from atmospheric CO2) into raw materials and products which can then be recycled.
 So how much CO2 are we talking about sequestering into raw materials and products you ask?
 For those of you who like math, here is your answer.

 Dried plant material is 45% Carbon.
-So every ton of dried plant material used to manufacture something contains .45 tonnes of Carbon.
+So every ton of dried plant material used to manufacture something contains .45 tons of Carbon.
 Every atom of that Carbon has an atomic weight of 12 and originally came from a molecule of atmospheric CO2 with an atomic weight of 44.
 To determine how much CO2 was removed from the atmosphere to make that carbon we divide 44 by 12 and then multiply that result by .45.
-So every ton of dried plant material used to manufacture something sequesters 1.65 tonnes of CO2.
+So every ton of dried plant material used to manufacture something sequesters up to 1.65 tons of CO2.

-The body of the Renew Sports Car provides an excellent example.
-It weighs 200 pounds.
-But because it is made from hemp fibers and soybean resins, it sequesters 330 pounds of CO2.
+The body of our Renew Sports Car weighs 100 pounds.
+But because it is made from Carbon Negative Fiber (hemp and bio-epoxy), it sequesters 165 pounds of CO2.

 CARBON SEQUESTRATION VIA CARBON FARMING

 Roughly 20% of the carbon within a plant resides in its roots.
-If roots are left “in situ” or in the soil after being harvested all that extra carbon which was originally pulled out of the atmosphere is sequestered.
-As a result, 20% of the 1.85 GT described above, or .37 GT of CO2 can additionally be sequestered.
+So if the roots of the plants grown to make manufacturing feed stock are left “in situ,” or in the soil after being harvested; all that extra carbon which was originally pulled out of the atmosphere is sequestered back into the soil.

 About the author: